All Episodes

 This was not a tax increase on the whole state.

-This a tax increase on a small little group of people who are hated and despised and reviled by the people that don't smoke.
+This is a tax increase on a small little group of people who are hated and despised and reviled by the people that don't smoke.

 A chance to really stick it to them.

-And it goes down to defeat 6040.
+And it goes down to defeat 60-40.

-And of course.
+And of course, middle-class kids.

-I know it's going to cover middle class kids too.
+I know it's going to cover middle-class kids, too.

-Uh, tobacco industry won this battle, but they will not win the war.
+Ted Kulongoski, the mayor, I would say governor, tobacco industry won this battle, but they will not win the war.

-In Salem, pediatrician James Lace said tobacco companies ran an effective campaign, they outspent us four to one.
+In Salem, pediatrician James Lace said tobacco companies ran an effective campaign.

 I think it failed because people got confused by the whole issue of the constitutional amendment.